-Q. Collective Bargaining Agreements and Individual Contracts
+R. Collective Bargaining Agreements and Individual Contracts

 Nothing in N.J.S.A.
 18A:37-13.1 et seq. may be construed as affecting the provisions of any collective bargaining agreement or individual contract of employment in effect on the Anti-Bullying Bill of Rights Act's effective date (January 5, 2011).
 N.J.S.A.
 18A:37-30.
+Investigations of complaints concerning adult conduct shall not be investigated by a member of the same bargaining unit as the individual who is the subject of the investigation.